cark/clojure-cli-portable/README.md

 - fast
 - small
 - source code is quite readable
+- cross-compilation from linux and/or docker to linux and windows
+- a pretty installer for windows
 ## Binaries
 - Windows binaries are provided in the [Releases page](https://github.com/cark/clojure-cli-portable/releases).
 - Follow the [Windows installation procedure](https://github.com/cark/clojure-cli-portable#installing)